 - Possession of an open alcohol container—25 points

-- Disregard traffic light, traffic signs, traffic laws and traffic rules—20 points
+- Disregard traffic lights, traffic signs, traffic laws, and traffic rules—20 points

 - Failing to stay in the proper lane—20 points